 Wire transfers are considered to be the fastest and safest method of transferring money internationally, facilitating quick and secure transfer of funds around the globe.
-These electronic bank to bank transfers can be initiated directly from a bank or from a specialist foreign exchange provider like Fexco Corporate Payments.
+These electronic bank to bank transfers can be initiated directly from a bank or from a specialist foreign exchange provider like Fexco International Payments.

 Referred to as simply a ‘Wire’ in the United States, the wire transfer may also be referred to as a Telegraphic Transfer or TT.
 Wire transfers may also be known under different names depending on the context in which they are used: for instance in the UK banking system domestic wire transfers are known as CHAPS payments (Clearing House Automated Payments System).

 Wire transfers are generally a quick and convenient method of transferring funds from one bank account to another.
 If recipients do not have a bank account, a cash transfer option with a retail money transfer company is often used.
 Apart from higher charges for this service, there are security concerns surrounding the anonymity of the parties in the transaction.
 Very often the receiver may not be required to produce identification, leading to concerns about the potential for fraud and impersonation.

 International wire transfers are executed through SWIFT (Society for Worldwide Interbank Financial Telecommunications).
 SWIFT facilitates the transfer of financial messages and acts as a watchdog for the creation and maintenance of financial messaging standards.

 Financial institutions are assigned bank identifier codes which are used to route wire transfers.
 These alpha-numeric codes vary worldwide.
 For example European banks use a different type of code (BIC) from the US (where an ABA is used).
 The 9 digit ABA routing number together with a bank account number are primarily used to send wire transfers within the US.
 In contrast BIC codes are between 8 and 11 characters in length.